abitmore/raspibolt/security.md

   # Additional overlays and parameters are documented /boot/overlays/README
   ```

-  * Disable Bluetooth with this line
+  * Disable Bluetooth by adding the this line

     ```
     dtoverlay=disable-bt
     ```

-  * If you're running your RaspiBolt with a network cable, disable Wifi with this line
+  * If you're running your RaspiBolt with a network cable, disable Wifi by adding this line

     ```
     dtoverlay=disable-wifi